LeetLLM

 Average(3.4, 3.2, 1.0)(4.2, 4.2, 4.8)

 Prompt B wins on every axis.
-But notice that Prompt A never cited the policy, while Prompt B did so consistently.
+But notice that Prompt A never cited the source document, while Prompt B did so consistently.
 The rubric made that gap visible.
 Without the rubric, you might have glanced at the outputs and thought both were "fine."

 In pairwise mode, you can also compute a win rate.
 If the judge compares A and B head-to-head on each question and declares B the winner 4 times, A the winner 0 times, and a tie 1 time, the win rate is: